Low Valley of the Lozoya

 It is intuited that its origin was given during the reconquest by King Alfonso VI of Castile.
 Robledillo was attached to the Jara Quarter, together with Cervera, Berzosa, Sawed and Paredes, who belonged to Guadalajara until 1833, when they went on to manage the province of Madrid.
 Between 1847 and 1928, The Atazar was annexed to this municipality and, in 1977 merged into a single municipality Robledillo with Berzosa and La Puebla, but they ultimately didn't come to an agreement.

-The urban structure of Robledillo deviates from the common model of the cattle villages in the area.
+The urban structure of Robledillo de la Jara departs from the common model of the livestock villages of the area.
 Livestock plots that house both homes and auxiliary agricultural constructions appear only on the periphery.
 The Center is comprised of small plots, exclusively residential, which seems to indicate the existence of other forms of economic activity, probably the exploitation of forests and charcoal.